simboden/BVtkNodes/docs/BVTKNodes.rst

 Color Mapper
 ^^^^^^^^^^^^

-This node is used to assign color to mesh data.
+This node assigns color to mesh data.
 You will see the colors in Blender 3D Viewport when Shading mode is set to either **Material Preview** or **Rendered**.